California Legislative Jewish Caucus: 2017-2019: JPAC partnership, increased allocations, ethnic studies guardrails

 During this period CLJC worked to include "guardrails" in the ethnic studies legislation to “provide clear direction to local school districts and the California Department of Education that anti-Jewish and anti-Israel content cannot be included in the teaching of ethnic studies" and to incorporate the IHRA definition of antisemitism in the Ethnic Studies Model Curriculum (ESMC).

-2019-2020: Historic allocation surge
+2019-2020: Substantial allocation surge

 2019 saw the passage of Assembly Bill 1548, which formally established the California Nonprofit Security Grant Program—legislation that would become a cornerstone of the caucus’s advocacy work in subsequent years.